jgerstmayr/EXUDYN/README.rst

 +  NOTE (2022-03-18): \ ``.msi``\  installers are now only available for selected Python versions; however, wheels can be downloaded directly from `https://pypi.org/project/exudyn <https://pypi.org/project/exudyn>`_, see below
 +  For the 64bits Python 3.7 version, double click on (version may differ): \ ``exudyn-1.0.248.win-amd64-py3.7.msi``\
 +  Follow the instructions of the installer
-+  If Python / Anaconda is not found by the installer, provide the 'python directory' as the installation directory of Anaconda3, which usually is installed in:
++  If Python / Anaconda is not found by the installer, provide the 'Python directory' as the installation directory of Anaconda3, which usually is installed in:

   \ ``C:\ProgramData\Anaconda3``\